 What Is a Domain?

 A domain is the unique name that identifies a website on the Internet.
 A domain name can be seen as an alias that represents the website’s underlying IP address.
 An IP address, such as 123.47.89.23, is harder to remember and less intuitive than a well-chosen domain name.
+In addition to branding, a domain serves as a control layer for DNS configuration, email authentication (SPF, DKIM, DMARC), and security features such as DNSSEC.
 You obtain a domain from a domain registrar.

 A domain is comprised of three parts.
 The domain name www.mybusiness.com consists of three distinct sections, separated by periods or dots.

-Since the subdomain is optional, you could search for this site by typing www.mybusiness.com or simply mybusiness.com in your web browser.
+Since the subdomain is optional, you can search for this site by typing www.mybusiness.com or mybusiness.com in your web browser.
+Additional subdomains (such as app.mybusiness.com or api.mybusiness.com) can be configured through your registrar’s DNS management panel.

 Why Do I Need a Domain?